aKshayKadam03/star-wars-urban/README.md

 ```

 ### Features
+ #### Home Page

-- User can search a character.
+  - Users can search a character.
   - A user can navigate the search results via mouse or keyboard arrow keys.
+  - When a user navigates between search results, the input value changes to the selected search card value.
+  - When a user clicks outside the search box the search result closes and when he/she clicks on the input box the search results are persisted if there is no change in query.
+  - A click on clear button will clear input query.
-- Lets user select a character with mouse click or enter key.
+  - Lets user select a character with mouse click or enter key which will redirect to person page.

+ #### Person Page
+  - Lets user analyze the details of characters.
+  - A back to home button to get back to home page.

 ### Credits